In: computer. Also: web-archiving.

 There’s also value in archiving pages before the page disappears from the Internet either because of censorship, or because the website changes for some reason.

-Keeping the page offline makes it possible to read the content on an ebook reader such as Kindle.
+Keeping the page offline makes it possible to read the content on an e-book reader such as Kindle.

 Web archiving tools